 Contact the expert team at Besler Holdings for more information or help with your organization’s Medicare Cost Report appeal and/or reopening.

-Medicare Cost Report Reopenings & Appeals: Commonly Appealed Issues – A Deep Dive (Part 2) – June 17, 2026, at 1 PM ET
+Medicare Cost Report Appeals & Reopenings: Commonly Appealed Issues – A Deep Dive (Part 2) – Watch On-Demand Now